Enhancing LGBTQ+ resource access and community connections

 Goals for Concept Testing

-Hone in on how users get information regarding the LGBTQ+
+Learn how users get information regarding their identities.

 Methodology